-The picturesque Tudor-Revival Style Chicago Town & Tennis Club Building was designed in 1924 by renowned Chicago architect George Washington Maher and his firm, George W. Maher & Son.
-George Maher was a seminal figure in both the Prairie Style and the Arts & Crafts Style movements in Chicago and across America.
+The picturesque Tudor Revival style Chicago Town & Tennis Club building was designed in 1924 by renowned Chicago architect George Washington Maher and his firm, George W. Maher & Son.
+George Maher was a seminal figure in both the Prairie style and the Arts & Crafts style movements in Chicago and across America.
 His prolific and noteworthy architectural firm included Philip Brooks Maher, his son.
 Philip Maher was also a leading architect in his own right and had a distinguished career.
 Both father and son were responsible for the design of architecturally significant buildings throughout the Chicago region and Midwest including many buildings that have received prestigious Chicago Landmark designation.
 It is believed that both architects contributed meaningfully to the design of the Chicago Town & Tennis Club building.

 Preservation Chicago recognizes the need for Misericordia’s expansion and supports its efforts to supply additional housing units for the developmentally disabled.
-We also believe that there are multiple “win-win” approaches that would simultaneously accomplish both the construction of the new housing units and the preservation of the historic Chicago Town & Tennis Club building.
+We also believe that there are multiple win-win approaches that would simultaneously accomplish both the construction of the new housing units and the preservation of the historic Chicago Town & Tennis Club building.

-The Tudor-Revival style building was constructed during the 1920s craze in Chicago for athletic and social clubs.
-Specifically, it was inspired by the design of the Wimbledon tennis club in England and American tennis clubs such as The West Side Tennis Club at Forest Hills, Queens New York, which hosted more than 60 U.S. National Championships between 1915 and 1977.
+The Chicago Town & Tennis Club was constructed in the Tudor Revival style during the 1920s enthusiasm in Chicago for athletic and social clubs.
+Specifically, it was inspired by the design of the Wimbledon Tennis Club in England and American tennis clubs such as The West Side Tennis Club at Forest Hills, Queens New York, which hosted more than 60 U.S. National Championships between 1915 and 1977.
 Originally overlooking 16 tennis courts and extensive gardens, the building served as a club house into the 1960s when the property was sold.
-It served as an Elks Lodge before sitting vacant and its eventual restoration as Unity Church.
+It served as an Elks Lodge before a period of vacancy and its eventual restoration as Unity Church.

 Unity Church played an important role in the history of LGBTQ rights in Chicago and Illinois.
 After years of efforts, on June 1, 2014, the first day that same-sex marriage became legal in Illinois, 40 same-sex couples were married or renewed their vows at Unity Church.

 Misericordia already has community spaces within their existing campus.
-However, if Misericordia wished, the historic building could relatively easily be converted for use as a beautiful community center for the new residents and existing 600 residents living on the adjacent campus.
+However, if Misericordia desired, the historic Chicago Town & Tennis Club building could relatively easily be converted for use as a beautiful community center for the new residents and existing 600 residents living on the adjacent campus.
 The building is in good condition and the first floor is at grade level, but the addition of a hydraulic elevator and ramps would be necessary to make it ADA compliant.
 This option would only be viable for Misericordia if the development program could deliver the same number of new units and a preferred building design.

 This approach requires higher-density zoning and the design architects creating an acceptable more compact site plan with a preferred housing module focusing the new construction on the parking lot.
 If the parking lot site could not accommodate all the desired new units, perhaps the proceeds from the sale could be used to purchase land elsewhere along the perimeter of the main campus or be used to create additional infill housing on underutilized parcels or parking lots within the main campus.

-Neighbors in an adjacent building have voiced concern over losing access to free street parking.
+Neighbors in an adjacent private residential building have voiced concern over losing access to free street parking.
 The current public street right-of-way covers 1.5 acres.
 Some modest loss in street parking will not have a material impact on parking.
 Additionally, the possibility of a limited conversion of a city-owned vehicular street into city-owned park green space could provide greater flexibility in the ultimate configuration of Emmerson Park to accommodate the move of the historic building.
 In general, Preservation Chicago strongly supports the conversion of parking lots into public parks.

 Preservation Chicago recognizes the demand for Misericordia’s extraordinary housing and services programs and strongly supports this noble and important work.
 These recommendations are intended to preserve and honor Chicago’s historic built environment and Landmark-quality buildings, while simultaneously supporting the construction of new housing residential units for the developmentally disabled at Misericordia’s West Ridge Campus.